 5. After that, scroll down a little bit again and sort those keywords by the options you would like.
 There are four options to sort by:

 7. Open the free RankTank keyword position checker tool: https://www.ranktank.org/keyword-position-checker-tool/

-8. Pase each of those sorted keywords from Google Search Console to your RankTank Google Sheets (details can be read here: How to use ranktank google sheets real-time keyword tool)
+8. Pass each of those sorted keywords from Google Search Console to your RankTank Google Sheets (details can be read here: How to use rank tank google sheets real-time keyword tool)

-9. From there, you'll see the keywords mapped to one of your site's page, and its position.
-RankTank will give you the real time data because it does real time query to Google search engine.
+9. From there, you’ll see the keywords mapped to one of your site’s page, and its position.
+RankTank will give you real-time data because it does a real-time query to Google search engine.

 10. You can export the RankTank Google Sheets from your Google Doc and download it as CSV or PDF, as part of your SEO report to your client.

 - Easy and simple